Intro: Tips for Living With Cardiac Rhythm Disorders/an ICD

 I find myself to be rather protective of my upper left chest, especially in crowds (concerts, malls), and it can help to have a cushioned seat belt strap cover.

-**I should take a moment to say... not sure how, but one of the leads in my first ICD fractured.
+**I should take a moment to note, one of the leads in my first ICD fractured.
 When my EP went in to do the lead extraction process, he replaced the generator as well.
-He said that the lead fracture occurred further along on the lead than it should have been (inside my heart), so it was a bit difficult to know if I pulled it while exercising or got bumped in the chest or... who knows.
-Still, lesson learned, take precautions!

 Electronic devices and magnet: these can/will interfere with the ICD.
 No cell phone on the left ear.
 No headphones dangling around the chest.
 Keep things such as computers, hair dryers, mp3 players, ect. at least 6 inches away from the area of the ICD.
 Once upon a time, ICDs were not MRI compatible, but newer models are.